-Company notifies 220 affected Dallas customers; reports violation to local law enforcement and continues investigation
+Company notified 220 affected Dallas customers; supported law enforcement investigation leading to federal charge and guilty plea

 May 15, 2020 - ADT asks court to help some affected customers through arbitration

 In April, ADT self-reported that a former employee gained unauthorized access to the ADT accounts of 220 customers in the Dallas area.
 In the time since we shared that news, we have individually contacted each customer to discuss their needs and concerns to help make this right.
 We have already worked with many of them to resolve their concerns successfully.

 On May 14, 2020, ADT asked a court to utilize arbitration to help the remaining customers who were affected by this former employee to quickly resolve their outstanding issues.
 This administrative legal step will allow customers to take advantage of an existing avenue to resolve any outstanding issues by working with an independent, third-party arbiter.

 We deeply regret this incident and remain committed to working with law enforcement to support them in whatever they need to help bring justice to the victims of this former employee.